Last Updated on

 A short bio and a nice photograph help your readers connect with the wizard behind the curtain and get a good look at the real you—but it’s got to be HONEST.

-What you want to communicate to people on your about page isn’t just who you are and what you do—but WHY you do it.
+I usually do this by opening up about my passions and you should too because you want to communicate to people that your about page isn’t just who you are and what you do—but WHY you do it.

 This is a great place to share your values with your customer by elaborating a little on what you believe and why you launched your website in the first place.
 One popular way of doing this is telling a story your audience can see themselves in.